 2015: The 20-year review and appraisal of the Beijing Platform for Action took place during the Commission’s 59th session in 2015.
 The session also addressed opportunities for achieving gender equality and the empowerment of women in the post-2015 development agenda.
 Member States adopted a that welcomed the progress made towards achieving gender equality, provided a strong basis for the full, effective, and accelerated implementation of the commitments made in Beijing, and also championed the key role of gender equality and the empowerment of women in the post-2015 development agenda.

-2020: A 25-year review and appraisal of the Beijing Platform for Action was to take place during the Commission’s 64th session which was to be held in March 2020.
-However, due to concerns regarding COVID-19, the Commission on the Status of Women convened 9 March 2020 for a meeting that included opening statements, followed by the adoption of a .
+2020: A 25-year review and appraisal of the Beijing Platform for Action was to take place during the 64th session of the Commission on the Status of Women, which was to be held in March 2020.
+However, due to concerns regarding COVID-19, the Commission convened once, for a meeting on 9 March 2020 that included opening statements, followed by the adoption of a .
 The session was then suspended, until further notification.

 THE COMMISSION ON THE STATUS OF WOMEN